 The other major factor in starting a club in this age of Social Media is SOCIAL MEDIA!
 Do not underestimate this major step.
 It is the worldwide “Face” of the club to show off your interests you’re focused on, your target outreach and offer links to any famous Amateur Radio celebrities or influential “Elmers”/ Mentors that were helpful in your Radio Journey.
 Even the Silent Keys should be mentioned.

 GOTAhams.com has multiple editors, lots of contributors and devotion to adding content and links to other Ham Radio resources that interest us.
 Our journey has been a whirlwind but enjoyable all the way.
 We promote Fun and Friendship ahead of the hobby which has attracted folks that were unsatisfied with past club experiences.
 We do not allow negativity or negative criticism.
-We have members at many different levels of experience and view all our radio experiments positive.
+We have members at many different levels of experience and view all our radio experiments even failures as positive learning opportunities.
 We either succeed or learn but never fail!
 We make sure and have something for all family members to do, especially our young ones.
 We try to have picnics in the park at least once a quarter.
 If the radios come out that day, Great!
 If not, we’re still having Family fun!
-Remember this is a Hobby, not a career so have fun with your friends.
+Remember this is a Hobby, not a career so socialize and have fun with your friends.

 If you are looking for advice, (we did) please contact us and we will help where we can.
 Good Luck in your Radio Journey ’73 Ken KC6WOK